UBC-STAT/stat-301/docs/group-project-page.md

 ### Deliverable 3: Peer Review

-For this peer review, you will be **individually** providing feedback to another group’s proposal.
-You have randomly assigned you another proposal to review through Canvas.
+For this peer review, your group will provide feedback to another group’s proposal.
+While initially this was planned to be an individual assignment, it has been changed to a group assignment to accommodate all technical problems we are experiencing.

-Since there are many groups in the course, your group will hopefully be exposed, collectively, to a variety of proposals.

 #### Instructions

-To complete the peer-review assigned to you, write comments in Canvas' text box or through an attached file.
+To complete the peer-review assigned to your group, write comments in Canvas' text box or through an attached file.
 Recall that you'll be evaluated in the comments and feedback given.
 See the rubric added to the Peer Review assignment in Canvas.

 Remember to be _respectful and provide constructive comments_.